DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Cort.md

 - Battle-axe given to him by Rusty.
 - Psionic blade that appears like a longsword.
 #### Daelkyr/Xoriat Influence
-The Rotten Heart renders Cort effectively immortal, regrowing into a new form every few centuries after death.
+The Rotten Heart renders Cort effectively immortal, regrowing into a new centuries after death.

+Cort channels this influence through thaumaturgical implements.
+- Looking Glass
+- Champagne Fluke

 ***